 - Invest in slices (fractional shares) of thousands of individual stocks and ETFs with as little as $1

-- Social community layer lets you follow and connect with experts in the community
+- Social community layer lets you follow and connect with friends and experts in the community

 Today’s article is brought to you in part by Morning Brew, a free daily stock market newsletter that’s informative and easily digestible.
 The 5-minute newsletter is perfect for anyone looking to increase their knowledge on the stock market and better understand the must-know information on business, finance, and tech.
 Get free access and become smarter in just 5 minutes today.